Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 57,814 people, 23,780 houses or apartments, and a median cost of homes of $193,466, Casper real estate prices are well above average cost compared to national prices.
+With 57,814 people, 24,178 houses or apartments, and a median cost of homes of $188,940, Casper real estate and house prices are near the national average for all cities and towns.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Casper differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Casper - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Casper real estate investment or home purchase decisions.